Who’s Been Fiddling with My Mind?

 Thinking about this all little I was reminded of what King Solomon said in Proverbs 29:11, “A fool uttereth all his mind: but a wise man keepeth it in till afterwards.”

 That wise old man knew what he was talking about.
 I know there’s a time to speak but there’s also a time to keep quiet.
 For me it’s a challenge to differentiate between the two.
-The quieter I am the fewer difficulties I encounter
+The quieter I am the less difficulties I encounter.

 Dr. James L. Snyder lives in Ocala with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email james snyder51@gmail.com. www.jamessnyder ministries.com.
+Telephone 352-216-3025, email james snyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments